 Brenda recently served (2016) as a member of the Advisory Panel on Health System Restructuring.
 The role of the Panel was to review the existing regional health delivery structure and to examine services which could be more efficiently and effectively delivered on a provincial scale.
 The Advisory Panel recommendations were accepted by the provincial government in January 2017.

-Marilyn Charlton is currently serving as the Chair of Sun Country Regional Health Authority (April 2008 – present), and was previously the Vice-Chairperson.
+Marilyn Charlton previously served as the Chair of former Sun Country Regional Health Authority (April 2008 – December 2017), and was previously the Vice-Chairperson.
 Marilyn is a general manager with an extensive background in leadership roles in small and complex organizations, with high level combined knowledge of strategic planning, financial management and change management skills.

 Judy Davis is retired from the Hospitals of Regina Foundation as President and CEO in May of 2014 after a long and successful career with the organization.
 She is a strong advocate for health-care excellence and played an integral role in building the Foundation's profile to become a leader in health-care philanthropy in Saskatchewan, raising over $110 million to purchase medical equipment for Regina's hospitals.

-Judy currently serves as a member of the Regina Qu'Appelle Regional Health Authority (June 2014 – Present) where she is the Chair of the Audit Finance & Risk Committee, Regina Qu'Appelle Regional Health Authority (October 2015 – Present) and a member of the Policy & Governance Committee (September 2014 – Present).
+Judy served as a member of the former Regina Qu'Appelle Regional Health Authority (June 2014 – December 2017) where she was the Chair of the Audit Finance & Risk Committee, former Regina Qu'Appelle Regional Health Authority (October 2015 – December 2017) and a member of the Policy & Governance Committee (September 2014 – December 2017).

 Rob is Counsel with the law firm MLT Aikins LLP in Regina.
 He was Managing Partner of the firm from 1997-2001, and Chairman from 2003-2011.